sbt/website/src/reference/01-General-Info/05-Using-Sonatype.md

 > *Note:* sbt-release is a third-party plugin meaning it is not covered by Lightbend subscription.

-To automate the above publishing approach with the [sbt-release plugin] [sbt-release], you should simply add the publishing commands as steps in the `releaseProcess` option:
+To automate the publishing approach above with the [sbt-release plugin] [sbt-release], you should simply add the publishing commands as steps in the `releaseProcess` task:

 ```
 ...